theouerd/directory-files-reporting/README.md

 A `README.md` file is a markdown file that provides an overview of the project, its purpose, how to use it, and any other relevant information.
-Below is an example `README.md` file for the Directory Report Generator project:
+Below is an example `README.md` file for the Directory Files Reporting project:

 ```
-# Directory Report Generator
+# Directory Files Reporting

 A Node.js script to generate an Excel report of files in a specified directory.
 The script creates separate sheets for each file extension type and a summary sheet with general details about the directory.